bMacroni/foci/README.md

 ## Support

-For support, email support@mindgarden.app or create an issue in this repository.
+For support, email support@foci.app or create an issue in this repository.